 According to the old law, only first-time offenders who blew over a .15 BAC would be required install an ignition interlock device, but virtually all first-time DWI convictions would result in months of driver’s license suspension upon conviction.
 As Governor Murphy noted when he signed the new law on August 23, these driver’s license suspensions would often prevent you from getting to work if you had a DWI conviction.
 People would often just drive on a suspended license in that situation, rather than find themselves out of work.
-In the new law, first-time offenders can regain their licenses much more quickly than under the old law and continue on with their lives.
-On the other hand, people convicted of driving under the influence of alcohol or drugs are exposed to the installation of an ignition interlock device at much lower recorded BAC’s, even for a first time-offense.
+In the new law, first-time offenders can avoid losing or regain their licenses much more quickly than under the old law and continue on with their lives.
+On the other hand, people convicted of driving under the influence are exposed to the installation of an ignition interlock device at much lower recorded BAC’s, even for a first time-offense.

 There are other consequences of a 1st DWI conviction that also apply to these cases today and moving forward.
 For instance, you face a fine of up to $500, 30 days of community service, up to a month in jail, and mandatory attendance at a state-run Intoxicated Driver Resource Center (IDRC) for between 12 and 48 hours.
 These penalties vary depending on your blood alcohol content, as do those explained above.
 You are also facing years of insurance rate hikes after any conviction for DUI charges, plus court costs and fees.

 New Jersey Changed its DUI Law for What?